LukeMSimmons/skill_exhibition/README.md

 # skill_exhibition
-I'm going to throw some quick demos in here that showcase skills I find illustrative of my capabilities
+Here you will find some side projects that showcase skills that are illustrative of my capabilities

 #### Thanks for taking a look!